/Magnetoelectric devices for advanced spintronic applications

 Leuven | More than two weeks ago

-Explore the efficiency of the magnetoelectric effect in magnetic devices
+Explore the magnetoelectric effect in piezoelectric/magnetic devices for advanced logic applications

 Spintronics is a novel field of electronics that uses the spin of electrons or the magnetization of thin magnetic films instead of the charge for memory, computation or sensor applications.
 Most of these device concepts are based on the magnetization control by electrical currents, such as spin-transfer torque or spin-orbit torque.
 The magnetization state is then determined either via magnetoresistance or the inverse spin-Hall effects.
-However, these reading mechanisms are based on electrical currents and are typically not energy efficient.
-To improve the read performance, the current resistance-based scheme needs to be replaced by a mechanism that generates a direct electrical signal.
+However, these controlling mechanisms are based on electrical currents and are typically not energy efficient.
+To improve the device performance, the current resistance-based schemes need to be replaced by voltage-driven-mechanism.
 In particular, voltage-based schemes using magnetoelectric materials and compounds appear promising.

-The focus of the thesis is to investigate the potential to generate large voltage signals by the inverse magnetoelectric effect based on piezoelectricity and the magnetization switching and interaction with magnetic domain walls in nanomagnets.
+The focus of the thesis is to develop and study devices based on layered strain-mediated magnetoelectric composites aiming the demonstration of a full voltage-driven spintronic system (voltage-in / voltage-out) with an emphasis on ultralow energy consumption.
 The study will include the patterning and the characterization of relevant materials on the nanoscale as well as the design, fabrication, and characterization of suitable devices.
-The work will be done in close collaboration with device engineers at imec working on magnetic memory and logic devices.
+The work will be done in close collaboration with scientists at imec working on magnetic memory and logic devices.

 A background in (applied) physics, or nanotechnology is ideal, together with an interest in advanced spintronic applications and current topics in magnetism as well as enthusiasm for leading edge materials.

-Required background: Physics, Applied physics, Nanotechnology, Electrical Engineering
+Required background: Physics, Engineering Science, Nanotechnology, Engineering Technology

 Type of work: 70% experimental, 20% modeling, 10% literature study